BjornTheProgrammer/sga-unpacker/README.md

 ## Limitations
 This has only been verified to work with AOE4 sga files, if you are experiencing any issues with other game sga files, just submit an issue, it shouldn't be too hard to implement it.

+## Acknowledgement

+Most of the code was translated from the C# project [`AOEMods.Essence`](https://github.com/aoemods/AOEMods.Essence).
+Even the documentation largely comes from there.